 BAMM’s annual program features a changing schedule of exhibitions bringing traditional arts and the latest in contemporary art and new media to regional NSW.

 Now established as an annual event, the BAMM Art Fair (BAF) is the first arts event of its kind in the region.
 BAF is open to artists across Australia in three categories: Open Themed Group Exhibition, Local Micro Exhibitions, and Arts and Crafts Market.

 BAMM is supported by an active cultural community known as Friends of BAMM.
-Membership benefits include invitations to exhibition openings, free entry to monthly Art After Dark events, as well as 25 per cent off art classes and venue hire.
-Education activities include exhibition and back-of-house tours, artist and curator talks, and art classes for all ages.
+Membership benefits include invitations to exhibitions and 25% off workshops as well as venue hire.

 The Moree Portrait Prize is an annual non-acquisitive art award open to artists of all ages living in Australia.
 BAMM also offers an invitational Kamilaroi Artist Residency, promoting the practice of local and regional artists and Indigenous culture.

 - Wheelchair access

 - Workshops & classes